-Groups with active grants from The Trust's arts program that conclude after October 2021 are not eligible to apply for this round.
+Groups with active grants from The Trust's arts program that conclude after October 2023 are not eligible to apply for this round.
 Additionally, The Trust will not support a Van Lier fellowship program for more than six consecutive years.
+If you are unsure of your organization's eligibility, please contact Marc Schell at msc@nyct-cfi.org to confirm.

 Fellowship Programs: We will consider programs that provide fellowships or equivalent support for young professional artists.
 We will not consider applications solely focused on regranting.
 Activities must take place and help artists who reside in New York City.
 Fellowship recipients should be aged 18 to 30 and should not be enrolled in academic, conservatory, college, or degree-granting programs during the fellowship.
-Priority is given to agencies that help young artists from historically underrepresented populations in the arts, as determined by, for example, race/ethnicity, ability, and gender.
+Priority is given to agencies that help young artists from historically underrepresented populations in the arts, as determined by, for example, race/ethnicity, ability, and gender identity.

 Fellowship activities should be appropriate to both the art form and the development needs of the individual artists.
-We support a broad range of activities and related costs, such as advanced training and coaching; equipment, instruments, and supplies; commissioning; mentoring; rehearsal and work space; opportunities to create, produce, perform, or publish; professional conferences; and travel and living expenses.
+We support a broad range of activities and related costs, such as advanced training and coaching; equipment, instruments, and supplies; mentoring; rehearsal and workspace; opportunities to create, produce, perform, or publish; professional conferences; and travel, living, and material expenses.
 Fellows must receive a financial stipend and should gain a significant credit that will advance their careers.